-The San Paolo alle Tre Fontane Church is one of three churches at the Abbazia delle Tre Fontane a short distance from the Via Appia Antica in Rome.
+The San Paolo alle Tre Fontane Church is one of three churches at the Abbazia delle Tre Fontane.
+The church and abbey are located but a short distance from the Via Appia Antica in Rome.
 It was built on the site where Saint Paul was made a martyr.

 San Paolo alle Tre Fontane Church Rome